snowch/bluemix_retail_demo/messagehub2elasticsearch/pos_transactions/README.md

+- Copy replication.yaml_template to replication.yaml
+- Update replication.yaml with your kafka credentials
-Copy pipeline/logstash*.conf_template to pipeline/logstash*.conf
+- Copy pipeline/logstash*.conf_template to pipeline/logstash*.conf

-Update pipeline/logstash*.conf to point to your elasticsearch server
+- Update pipeline/logstash*.conf to point to your elasticsearch server

 Using Kibana or vanilla rest API - create index and mapping: